VincentCavez/personalwebsite/content/about/_index.md

 I am a human-computer interaction researcher at Stanford University.
 I design and study digital tools that enrich human activities while making them feel simpler and more fluid, with a particular interest in gesture-based and voice interaction.
 My work spans creative practices, productivity, and learning.

 I am currently doing a postdoc with [Hari Subramonyam][9], where I mainly investigate how AI-assisted storytelling can support language acquisition through polymorphic feedback.
-With my mentees, I also develop tools to improve spelling, and learn Mechanics through sketching.
+With my mentees, I also develop tools to improve spelling, practice music, and learn Mechanics through sketching.
 I received my Ph.D. in Computer Science at Paris-Saclay University, advised by [Emmanuel Pietriga][7] and [Caroline Appert][8] within the [ILDA team][2].
 Since 2024, I am also the Webmaster of the [ACM SIGCHI Paris Chapter][12].